The Rise of Fast Fashion: High Street vs Online Fashion Retailers

 The High Street takes another hit

-Earlier this year, New Look reported that it could close up to 100 stores, and this is just one of a number of high-profile retailers reporting closures and plunging profits.
+This is just a few of the high-profile retailers reporting closures and plunging profits.
 However, many fast fashion brands and online fashion retailers are seeing an upward curve in sales.

 Online fashion brands booming